pinczakko/AMIBIOS8_1B_Utils/README.md

 ### Prerequisites

  - Linux/Unix machine (or possibly Mingw in Windows) to compile the code.
-The current code is only tested in Arch linux.
+The current version compilation/cross-compilation is only tested in Arch linux (gcc v7.1.1).

  - CMake, you need CMake to generate the Makefile(s).